tupleapp/design-docs/tag-team-mouse-mode.md

 7. While the guest has control, the host's mouse movements do not affect the pointer.

-8. Whenever control changes hands, the red border on the screen flashes once.
+8. Whenever control changes hands, there is a visual indication of some kind.
+   Ideas:
+   - Flash the red border.
+   - Change the border color.
+   - Change the cursor's color.

 9. When either side clicks to take control, the click does not fire a click event on the host machine.